dcunited001/dcunited001.github.io/_drafts/from-the-parapets-of-alexandria.md

   - but it's hard to weigh the pros/cons here, without understanding who might want to restrict/widen access to information and why

 # Dimensions to Consider in the Technology and Censorship Debate

-- determining right/wrong for technological applications of censorship relies on:

-  - this paradox: the internet allows free exchange of information but because it becomes easier to understand what information someone has accessed, that "free" exchange leads to:    (move this?)
-    - increased surveillance
-      - and it seems to be used quite often for HUMINT!!
-    - permanent record of interests/knowledge

-  - this paradox has a sociological dimension because of the near total penetration of digital communication
-    - (as % of population using digital vs non-digital communication)
-    - can't be sure that text-based communications are real
-      - voice/video communcations are also fallible (last episodes of quantico) ..
-    - but if 100% of people nearly 100% of the time are using easily monitored, insufficiently encrypted communication channels, that fuels the sociological phenomenon I mentioned.
-      - problems verifying authenticity/identity lead to legal axioms being questioned
-    - (restructure/throw away ... i donno if this belongs here or maybe in the section on censorship in social media)

-  - this paradox w/ nature of singularity makes a re-evaluation of tech/censorship ethics necessary.. (reword)
-  - lead into section on tyranny

 ### Peak Tyranny

-  - the risk of people becoming locked in a totalitarian a system that's eradicated specific sets of knowledge

 ### Stifled Development

-- risk of stifled development
-  - this risk is

 # Intro